fullstorydev/fullstory-data-layer-observer/README.md

 To observe a data layer, DLO uses rules to define what to observe and how to handle data.
 A rule is composed of three primary pieces of information:

-- `source` defines a data layer to be observed.
+- `source` targets an object in the data layer using a selector.
+The selector can also be used to choose which data in an object is recorded.
 - `destination` declares a function, which acts as a destination for data.
+The function is an API that already exists on the page - like `FS.event`.
 - `operators` provide intermediate transformations of the data between the source and destination.

 A rule is expressed as JSON and multiple rules are included in a `_dlo_rules` list.